GeekHive/gulp-javascript-build/README.md

+# Warning: this project as been deprecated

+This tool has been deprecated internally but remains for posterity.
+Project dependencies such as [watchify][watchify] are no longer actively maintained and we have received security alerts stemming from dependencies of dependencies that can not be addressed.
+We actively encourage you to use another tool and will not provide support or accept liability if you use this.

 # GeekHive Gulp JavaScript Build

 A simplified, standardized, gulp-compatible build script to bundle a source file using Browserify, Babel, and Uglify.